+Stationery is provided to all students on the first day of school.
 All stationery that your child requires can be bought through the school in special packs appropriate to their class level.
-Waste is discouraged.
-We ask children to finish any of last year's books before beginning new books.

 Uniform

 From the year 2005 our school uniform became compulsory.